Folliculitis

 • Personal hygiene : Showering regularly and using an antibacterial detergent can help reduce the risk of infection.

-• Be careful when shaving : Always use a sharp razor, shave in the direction of hair growth and apply a shaving gel to avoid skin irritation.
+• Take care when shaving : Always use a sharp razor, shave in the direction of hair growth, and apply shaving gel to avoid skin irritation.

-• Wearing loose clothing : This can help prevent friction and sweat buildup, which can lead to follicular blockages.
+• Wearing loose clothing : This can help avoid friction and sweat buildup, which can lead to blocked follicles.

 • Skin care : Avoid using oily or irritating skin care products that can clog pores.

-If symptoms persist or are severe, it is important to consult a dermatologist for appropriate treatment and advice.
+If symptoms persist or are severe, it is important to consult a dermatologist to receive appropriate treatment and advice.

 Similar terms